Friday, 17 August 2018

 Assets

-1. Current assets: Current assets are those assets which are held for short period and can be converted into cash
+1. Current assets: Current assets are those assets which are held for a short period and can be converted into cash

 Liabilities: